 Disconnected cells and string interconnected ribbons.

 Cell strings are disconnected due to the weakness of the string interconnected ribbons.
-Main causes of this effect are poor quality welds in the PV module production process, weak connections between the cells’ ribbon and the string or deep deformations.
+Main causes of this effect are poor quality welds in the PV module production process, weak connections between the cells ribbon and the string or deep deformations.
 Moreover, a narrow distance between the cells promotes the cell interconnected ribbon breakage.
-[5].
+[10].

-Likewise, there may be multiple consequences: shunt by cell interconnected ribbon with reduction of open circuit voltage, broken cell interconnected ribbon with reduction of maximum power point current [22].
+Likewise, there may be multiple consequences: shunt by cell interconnected ribbon with reduction of open circuit voltage, broken cell interconnected ribbon with reduction of maximum power point current [27].